 According to international estimates, cancer takes the lives of 10 million people every year.
-It is an extremely difficult disease to manage that carries high rates of mortality and morbidity.
+It is a challenging disease that carries high mortality and morbidity rates.

 What is a cancer cell?

 Most of the cells of our bodies are constantly multiplying, replicating, and dying.
 Each time a cell dies, and another cell is generated, there is a risk of a genetic mutation altering the DNA of the new cell.

 Usually, our cellular machinery is competent in dealing with these mutations.